lrspeiser/DensityDependentMetricModel/feedback.md

 - [ ] Write down the relativistic theory (action, fields, screening), compute PPN & c_GW, and derive lensing from Φ+Ψ.
 - [ ] Replace “lensing pilot α” with metric predictions; add ΔΣ(R) + θ_E figures.
-- [ ] Run a hierarchical a0 inference on a large SPARC subset; publish Δlog Z histograms.
+- [x] Run a hierarchical a0 inference on a large SPARC subset; publish Δlog Z histograms.
+  Completed (2025-09-08): Implemented nuisance‑marginalized per‑galaxy a0 likelihoods (ln M/L priors with σ=0.15; fractional observational inflation f=0.05) and ran a hierarchical ln a0 posterior over a SPARC selection (N≈118; min_npts≥8, min_rmax≥6 kpc, Q≤2).
+Produced Δlog Z (DGG−GR) per-galaxy by integrating ∫ L(a0)π(a0)d(ln a0); see results/next_steps/rar_plateau_mw_full/hierarchical_dgg_evidence.csv and summary JSON there.
+Commands added to README; figures and Source Data paths are listed.
 - [ ] Add MW K_z / Σ_1.1 and a short wide‑binary section with your model’s predictions.
 - [ ] Archive code + exact figure source data with a DOI and list the single‑command repro path. ([Nature][15])
 - [ ] Temper claims about cosmology (or add a brief linear‑growth/CMB feasibility note).